Jazz flute: History

 The flute was not widely used in early jazz, although some ragtime arrangements call for it.
 The timbre and the limited dynamic range of the instrument and its associations with classical music caused it to be perceived as unsuitable to big band ensembles and unable to swing convincingly.
 Before the use of amplification became common practice in the 1930s, jazz flute players were restricted to the upper range of the instrument to be audible.

 Among the earliest jazz flute recordings is "Shootin' the Pistol," performed by the Cuban clarinettist and bandleader Alberto Socarras with the Clarence Williams band in 1927.
 The first jazzman to make extensive use of the flute was Wayman Carver, a saxophone player who from 1932 specialised in flute.
 He recorded flute solos with Benny Carter and with Spike Hughes in 1933, and played and recorded with the Chick Webb band for several years, soloing on flute on tracks such as "Sweet Sue", "Down Home Rag" and "I Got Rhythm".

 Flute became more common in jazz during the 1950s.
-Sam Most, Herbie Mann, Eric Dolphy and Bobby Jasper were early important jazz flautists, with Hubert Laws and Roland Kirk achieving prominence in the '60s.
+Sam Most, Herbie Mann, Eric Dolphy and Bobby Jasper were early important jazz flutists, with Hubert Laws and Roland Kirk achieving prominence in the '60s.